• Skip to primary navigation

 3. Cool.
 Remove from the oven and allow to cool on the baking sheet for 2-3 minutes before transferring the cookies to a wire cooling rack to cool completely.

 I love to use these cookies as gifts for the holidays!
-Just arrange on a festive paper plate and wrap tightly with plastic cling film or cellophane (Christmas colored if you can find it) and tie it off with a bow.
-Perfect for teachers, co-workers, neighbors, and friends, and family!
+Just arrange them on a festive paper plate and wrap it tightly with plastic cling film or cellophane (Christmas colored if you can find it), and tie it off with a bow.
+Perfect for teachers, co-workers, neighbors, friends, and family!

 • I've baked these cookies as balls, drop cookies, and the way I like them best - a slightly flattened shape after forming the 1-inch round balls (about 1 heaping tablespoon portion each).

-• You can refrigerate it for a couple of hours or overnight.
-I suggest baking within 24 hours of making the dough for the freshest cookies.
+• You may make the cookie dough in advance by forming it into a ball and wrapping it tightly in plastic wrap.
+Keep the ball of dough in the refrigerator for a few hours or overnight. *I suggest baking within 24 hours for the freshest cookies.

 🥡 Storing